mtlynch/mediagoblin/mediagoblin/plugins/basic_auth/README.rst

 ===================

 The basic_auth plugin is enabled by default in mediagoblin.ini.
-This plugin provides basic username and password authentication for GNU Mediagoblin.
+This plugin provides basic username and password authentication for GNU MediaGoblin.

 This plugin can be enabled alongside :ref:`openid-chapter` and :ref:`persona-chapter`.